spapastamkou/unilux-courses/modules/gen-ai-hist-assignments.md

 Finally, propose an interpetation of what you see taking into account your findings.
 How real are the representations and what might they reveal for our societies?

-Present your findings and discuss them with the rest of the class.
+Please prepare a short presentation (5-7 minutes for the rest of the class) and discuss your findings.

 To cite an image generated with AI: instructions following the APA citation style: [https://library.senecapolytechnic.ca/apa/artificialintelligence](https://library.senecapolytechnic.ca/apa/artificialintelligence)